sshra/wp-inactive-user-deleter/readme.txt

 == Changelog ==

+= 1.62 = Minor changes and fixes, testing with next core version of WP 6.3, and update discussed with @timmoser: now PHP max_input_vars limitation is not an issue.
 = 1.61 = Continue security fixing started at 1.59 (thanks FearZzZz).
 = 1.60 = Fix for PHP 8.0 Warning: Undefined array key "confirmPeriod" (requested by Hellnik).
 = 1.59 = Updates to protect all form against Cross-Site Request Forgery (CSRF) (requested by Graham aka grl570810).